frutiger/bdemeta/README.md

 not) on `<target4>` or `<target5>` should be linked allowing undefined symbols.

 Note that the `runtime_libraries` block is optional.

+### Package Config

+A target may have its dependencies defined by the `pkg-config`, already available on the system.
+The `pkg_configs` block is consulted to map a target name `<target6>` to a `pkg-config` package named `<pkg1>`.
+This block is only consulted if the search through every root as described above has been exhausted.

+Note that the `pkg_configs` block is optional.

 ## License